Carbohydrate

 Polysaccharides

 Polysaccharides are complex carbohydrates that contain a large number of monosaccharide units joined together by glycosidic linkages.
 These are by far the most commonly encountered carbohydrates in nature.
-They are mainly used by organisms for food storage or as structural components.
+They are mainly used by organisms for two purposes: food storage and structural support.

-We’ll now understand the structure of some important polysaccharides found in nature.
+Let’s now look at the structure of some important polysaccharides found in nature.

 Starch

 Despite the presence of numerous polar -OH groups, starch molecules are insoluble in water because of their very large size.
 However, it does form colloidal dispersions in hot water that give an intense blue-black color with free iodine because starch can hold I2 molecules in its secondary helices.
-Thus, we may use a starch solution to detect free iodine or a dilute iodine solution to detect starch.
+You can use a starch solution to detect free iodine or a dilute iodine solution to detect starch.

 Glycogen